2:1 Fitness Landscape

 But what happens to their business model when everyday people wanting a higher return on their capital can efficiently compete with the centralized incumbents?

-In our fictional distributed ledger future:
+In our potential distributed ledger future:

 Scheduled payments between employer and employee are not ACH payments to a bank account, but rather token transfers from the employers wallet to the employees wallet via a smart contract.